-The European Commission received 1765 proposals for the European Innovation Council pilot’s SME Instrument Phase 2 before the latest cut-off date on 3 April 2019.
-SMEs from 35 countries submitted proposals.
+The European Commission received 1850 proposals for the European Innovation Council pilot’s SME Instrument Phase 2 before the latest cut-off date on 10 October 2018.
+SMEs from 38 countries submitted proposals.
+Results will come out end of 2018.

-The biggest number of proposals for this batch were submitted by Spanish applicants (256), followed closely by Italian (187) and Israeli applicants (138).
+The biggest number of proposals for this batch were submitted by Spanish applicants (276), followed closely by Italian (199) and British applicants (151).

 Since 2018, the SME Instrument is part of the European Innovation Council (EIC) pilot.
 A novelty under the EIC pilot is that applications are fully bottom-up.
 Therefore as there are no longer set topics, proposals are classified according to keywords introduced by applicants.
 The top keywords introduced were Health, ICT and engineering and technology.